priyanka88/aem_to_roman/README.md

 # Convert Integer to Roman numeral
-This app converts decimal numbers to roman numerals.
+This app converts integers to roman numerals.

 # Requirements